EnvisionDoc/offline_data_en/data_integration/importing_existing_config.md

 ## What to do next

+Click **Pre-run** to trigger the workflow.

+After a workflow is run, an instance is generated.
+You can then trace the details about the instance through the task monitor.
+For more information, see [Task monitor](../task_monitor/index).

-After the data is synchronized from the data source, you can schedule other processing workflows against the data.
-For more information, see [Data IDE](../dataide/dataide_overview).
+After the data is synchronized from the data source, you can schedule other processing tasks against the data.
+For more information, see [Data IDE](../data_ide/dataide_overview).